Dorson/CSS-Dark-Mode-and-color-switch/README.md

 # How to use  / How it works ?

- 1. Define color variables in CSS as groups of html.class rules.
+ 1. Define color variables in CSS.
+As groups of html.className rules.
-    Use those color variables instead of direct color values inside of other CSS rules.
+    Use those named color variables, instead of direct color values inside of following CSS rules later on.

- 2. Activate the html.class color themes by setting and saving the CSS class of the HTML Tag with the Javascrip function call from the button or link, or click, etc..
+ 2. Activate the html.class color theme by setting and saving the CSS class of the HTML Tag with the JavaScript function call from the button or link, or click, etc..

     We can lazzy-load this JavaScript function from an external js-file,